uwescience/myria-docs/myriaX.markdown

 ## Cluster Installation

+Specify your cluster configurations, including machine names, port numbers, working directories, database names, etc, in your `deployment.cfg` file.

 Similar to local installation, make sure you have: Java 7, passwordless SSH from the master machine(s) to all the worker machine(s), Postgres users and databases created on your worker machine(s) on your cluster.

-Don't forget to specify machine names, port numbers, working directories, database names, etc, in your `deployment.cfg` file.
+Now you should be able to go!